 While goat polo is perhaps the most exciting sport, er enish is the most brutal.
 This is essentially wrestling on horseback with two warriors trying to throw each other to the ground in impressive bouts of strength and agility.
 If you prefer your wrestling horse-free, relax – there are numerous different styles of wrestling to enjoy, including Turkish, Turkmen, Tajik, Azerbaijani… the wrestling list is long.

 Although a new event – the first Games were held in 2014 – they have become incredibly popular, a glorious celebration that attracts people from all the Stans and further afield, too.
 Some arrive on horseback, before pitching yurts, donning traditional clothes and settling in to enjoy the competitions, food and fun.
-The third World Nomad Games, in 2018, has 80 participating countries, 37 sports, 3,000 athletes, four locations and 2,000 volunteers.
+The fifth World Nomad Games sees the event return to Kazakhstan in 2024, after the fourth games, held in 2022, were hosted in Iznik, Turkey.

 The joy of attending the games is getting to watch both the competitions and the crowds.
 Stroll around and you’ll see spectators on horseback (or even standing on their horse’s back to get a better view), young Kazak hunters wandering through the crowds with eagles on their arms, someone skinning a goat, tents where banquets of regional food are spread out and the odd camel, too.
 Wherever you go, you’ll meet hospitable nomads delighted to show off their culture.
 Food is cheap and plentiful, but as ever, it makes sense to steer towards the vendors with the most local people eating at them.